 Colorblind users cannot distinguish between certain color cues, so it’s important that color-coded information be conveyed in other ways.
 For example, you might underline or bold an important point instead of only using red text.
 In addition to colored text, error messages should include symbols like an “x,” exclamation point, or check mark near the relevant text field so the user knows an error has occurred.

 Make your link text meaningful.

-Don’t just say “more” or “click here,” because as with headings, a screen reader can be used to skim document by reading a list of linked text, and in such a case “more” would be meaningless.
+Don’t just say “more” or “click here,” because a screen reader can be used to skim a document by reading a list of linked text, and in such a case “more” would be meaningless.
 A good alternative is to use a call to action: “Learn more about the math minor.”
 “Read the rest of ‘Title of Excerpted Article’” “Download the 2015 newsletter.”
-Read our post on meaningful link text for more information.
-Read our post on meaningful link text for more information.
+Read the Teaching Hub post on meaningful link text for more information.

 Use sufficient contrast.